kyma-incubator/hack-showcase/addons/slackconnector-1.0.0/docs/overview.md

 1. [Provision](#provisioning) this addon.
 2. In **Service Management**, go to **Catalog** and choose **Services**.
 Find the service named `slack-connector-{DESIRED_WORKSPACE_NAME}` and add it.

 Now you can start using the Slack Connector.
-Add channel name to lambda environmental variables to send authorized requests to the Slack Web API.
+Add the channel name to the lambda environmental variables to send authorized requests to the Slack Web API.

 ## Provisioning